Nihamawassa/heartland/content/docs/transport-system/transport-network.md

 ## Nodes and Edges

 * **Nodes**: tile location and type of transport (e.g. road crossing, rail crossing, train station, port)
-* **Edges**: connections between to adjacent tiles.
+* **Edges**: links between to adjacent tiles.
 The nodes of the edge define its type.
 E.g. if both nodes are of type road crossing, the edge is a road.
 The cost of the edge is the time (in hours) a [transporter](focs/transport-system/transporter/) needs to move from node to node.

 ## Use and Notes